smartcontractkit/documentation/docs/any-api/data-providers/dns-ownership.md

 ## Overview

 This oracle checks Google’s DNS service to determine if a given domain is owned by a given blockchain address.
 Each address is stored in a _TXT record_.
 This guide explains how to call the _DNS ownership oracle_ and verify that a given address owns a specific domain.
-For instance, we will confirm that the address _0xf75519f611776c22275474151a04183665b7feDe_ owns _www5.infernos.io_. **Note** that the source of data is [google dns](https://dns.google/resolve?name=www5.infernos.io&type=TXT).
+For instance, we will confirm that the address _0xf75519f611776c22275474151a04183665b7feDe_ owns _www5.infernos.io_. **Note** that the source of data is [Google DNS](https://dns.google/resolve?name=www5.infernos.io&type=TXT).

 **Topics**